chtan/sussfin205/docs/Horizontal and Vertical Analyses.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 We note that over the years 2022-2023, the net income of KO increased by 12.16% even though the revenue growth is only 6.51%.
-This may be attributed to the decrease in General and Administrative Expenses (-9.83%), Other Expenses (-263.93%) and D&A (-61.30%).

-You may also find the the sheet [here](https://docs.google.com/spreadsheets/d/1OCqC9k0lz1kRZ-RXYRMgI8ebjHum1xHEfAYKl4t3Nos/edit#gid=884666173).
+You may find the sheet [here](https://docs.google.com/spreadsheets/d/1OCqC9k0lz1kRZ-RXYRMgI8ebjHum1xHEfAYKl4t3Nos/edit#gid=884666173).

 +++ {"editable": true, "slideshow": {"slide_type": ""}}